X2CommunityCore/X2WOTCCommunityHighlander/docs_src/docs/compatibility.md

 because the existing behavior rarely has any documentation in the game.
 Additionally, `ModClassOverrides` in mods occasionally override functions that were changed in the Highlander, essentially reverting the change and breaking a Highlander feature.
 As a result, sometimes modders need to pay special attention to Highlander features.
-This page is a list of pages tagged `compat`, indicating a potential incompatibility.
+This page is a list of pages tagged `compatibility`, indicating a potential incompatibility.

 Every page listed here has an section *Compatibility* that describes the issue and how modders can fix it.